gavinhughpalmer/sfdx-executor/README.md

 sfdx-executor
 =============

 This SFDX plugin is designed to execure series of SFDX commands sequentially, in a cross platform way, to eliminate the need for multiple script files in a repository for series of repeatable taks.
+This can be implemented to run CI tasks, or to run repeatable setup tasks for creating scratch orgs.

 [![Version](https://img.shields.io/npm/v/sfdx-executor.svg)](https://npmjs.org/package/sfdx-executor)
 [![CircleCI](https://circleci.com/gh/gavinhughpalmer/sfdx-executor/tree/master.svg?style=svg)](https://circleci.com/gh/gavinhughpalmer/sfdx-executor/tree/master)